 Business and employers

 Ngā kaupapa me ngā hui News and events

 Mātātaki | The Challenge

-Support for Māori and Pacific staff, staff with disabilities, LGBTI staff, Carers, working parents, mature age staff and other equity groups.
+Support for Māori and Pacific staff, staff with disabilities, Rainbow staff, Carers, working parents, mature age staff and other equity groups.

 We’ve identified groups where there’s a need to improve equity outcomes for selection, recognition, career progression, retention and job satisfaction.

 We've pulled together a number of links to resources and interesting information to help support you at home with your family.

 Find out what the Staff Equity Team do and how to get in contact with them.

 Find out about how the University can support students and staff affected by family and relationship violence, and how you can help.